5 Insights into the Future of Work in a Pandemic

 1. The pandemic may end but the COVID-19 virus will not.

-Up until recently, world leaders focused on achieving herd immunity of their populations to signal the end of the pandemic and how long we’ll be working from home.
+Up until recently, world leaders focused on achieving herd immunity in their populations to signal the end of the pandemic and how long we’ll be working from home.
 The Delta variant changed all that.

 According to trusted consulting firm McKinsey & Company, the recent influx of cases caused primarily by the Delta variant along with other factors have put herd immunity “out of reach” for most countries in the near future, halting any return to routine daily life known before the pandemic.